 EMTs work alongside registered nurses, practitioners, and physicians to ensure adequate patient care.

 As a result, they must have excellent communication and organizational skills.

 Finally, these medical professionals work in various settings to reach emergencies quickly.

 It includes hospitals, fire departments, public/private ambulatory services, and government organizations.

-Prior to beginning EMT training candidates must possess a Diploma, G.E.D. or equivalent and be of age, which is generally 18 years old.
+Before beginning EMT training, candidates must possess a Diploma, GED, or equivalent and are generally 18 years old.

-Some programs may also require candidates to earn their CPR certification and/or take an introductory EMT course prior to beginning the program.
+Some programs also require candidates to earn their CPR certification and take an introductory EMT course before beginning the program.

 - Ambulatory care practices